We use cookies to help provide you with the best possible online experience.

 Travel Vaccinations

 Advice and vaccination are given by the Practice Nurse.
 Please do not ask any of the Receptionists for advice regarding travel vaccines, as they are not medically trained.
-You will be asked to complete a travel questionnaire prior to the appointment, so that the Practice Nurse can check what vaccines you may require.
+You will be asked to complete a travel questionnaire before the appointment which MUST be complete at least 4 weeks before your travel date, so that the Practice Nurse can check what vaccines you may require.
 Please note, we only offer Hepatitis A, Typhoid, and Diptheria, Tetanus & Polio, for any other travel vaccines you need to attend a private travel clinic.

 For further travel vaccine advice, please visit the NHS website.